rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 closes the connection.
 As such, we will read from the `TcpStream` to see what the client sent and then write our response to the stream to send data back to the client.
-Overall, this `for` loop will process each connection in turn and produce a series of streams for us to handle.
+Overall, this `for` loop will process each connection in turn and produce a series of streams for us to владение.

 For now, our handling of the stream consists of calling `unwrap` to terminate our program if the stream has any errors; if there aren’t any errors, the